-The region flow graph can get very complicated to read because we may have mutually recursive functions, which give many edges and cycles.
+The region flow graph can get very complicated to read due to mutually recursive functions, which give many edges and cycles.
 If the graphs get too complicated, you may find help in the strongly connected component (scc) version of the graph.
 The scc graph is found by searching for [sccNo in the log file.
 Each scc is identified by a unique scc number.
 The region variables contained in each scc is annotated on the scc node.